richmahn/en_tn/sng/07/intro.md

-# Song of Solomon 07 General Notes #
+# Song of Songs 07 General Notes #

 #### Special concepts in this chapter ####